-Beginner’s Guide To Software Application Testing
+How to learn Software Application Testing

-By Jash Unadkat, Technical Content Writer at BrowserStack - February 27, 2020
+By Jash Unadkat, Technical Content Writer at BrowserStack - March 17, 2023

-What is Application Testing?
+What is Software Application Testing?

-Software applications are mainly categorized into three types:
+Software apps are mainly categorized into:

 - Desktop applications